geo4lib/geo4libcamp-website/docs/glossary.md

 ### Open-source software

 A software application is considered open source if its source code is freely available to users, who can expand, adapt, modify, and distribute this code as they see fit.
 Open source software is typically developed collaboratively; as a result, it is important to be able to systematically track changes to the codebase, and to track different versions of a project that result from these changes.
-Git is a version control system that facilitates collaboration on open-source projects (such as the Geoblacklight project) by allowing participants to essentially track changes and follow each others&glossary/#39; work.
+Git is a version control system that facilitates collaboration on open-source projects (such as the Geoblacklight project) by allowing participants to essentially track changes and follow each others' work.
 Github is a web platform that allows users to collaborate on open-source projects using the Git version control system.
-In the context of Github, a pull request is a procedure wherein someone who wishes to make changes to a project&glossary/#39;s codebase requests a member of the project team to review these proposed changes; if the reviewer approves these changes, they become incorporated (or merged) into the main codebase.
+In the context of Github, a pull request is a procedure wherein someone who wishes to make changes to a project's codebase requests a member of the project team to review these proposed changes; if the reviewer approves these changes, they become incorporated (or merged) into the main codebase.

 ### OpenIndexMaps